About the Morris Cafritz Center for Social Responsibility

 In 2018, 6,904 people in the District experienced homelessness, with 45% of those experiencing homelessness part of family units.

-Community of Hope, a long-time partner of the EDCJCC, just opened a new short-term family housing site, The Triumph, where they are supporting 50 families experiencing homelessness in Ward 8.
+Community of Hope, a long-time partner of the EDCJCC, recently opened a new short-term family housing site, The Triumph, where they are supporting 50 families experiencing homelessness in Ward 8.

-Come out to serve dinner and spend time with families staying at The Triumph!
-Games and activities will be provided, and children excited to make new friends will be waiting.
+Come out to celebrate the November birthdays and spend time with families staying at The Triumph!
+Games, activities, and snacks will be provided.
+The children will be excited to make new friends.

 Please note that volunteers must be at least 14 years old to participate, no exceptions.